mvassaux/collagen_hydration/README.md

 The directory 'PDB_structures' contains for each water content, for each replica (6 in total per water content), the initial PDB structure of the hydrated collagen microfibril (tropocollagen, chlorine ions, and water molecules) as well as the XSC crystal information file associated.

-The files are associated with the following publication:

-Vassaux, M. (2024).
-Heterogeneous structure and dynamics of water in a hydrated collagen microfibril.
-ACS Biomacromolecules (https://doi.org/10.1021/acs.biomac.4c00183)